 Please visit our contest Q&A for more information

-- Enter the 2020 Philip Meyer Awards Contest now.
+- The 2020 Philip Meyer Awards Contest is closed.

-- The contest deadline will be November 15, 2020, midnight Eastern Time.
+- The contest deadline was November 15, 2020, at midnight Eastern Time.

 - Awards will be presented at the 2021 NICAR Conference.